• Skip to primary navigation

 Can I make this egg free?

 Yes you can, use your favorite brand or recipe of egg free lemon curd.
-Make sure you make around 3 cups - how much you'll need for this recipe.
+Make sure you make around 2 ½ cups, 725g, or 26oz by weight.

 What can I substitute the mascarpone cheese?